fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-* Some gems (explicit) only work on a specific range of Ruby versions
+* Some gems only work on a specific range of Ruby versions
-* Some gems have dependencies which (explicit) only work on a specific range of Ruby versions
+* Some gems have dependencies which only work on a specific range of Ruby versions
 * Some gems **do not** know they only work on a specific range of Ruby versions or dependencies!

 !SLIDE center

-## Old gem versions normally does not know they do not work in new Ruby versions!
+## Old gem versions normally don't know they don't work in new Ruby versions!

     @@@text
     $ ruby -v